Humii5592/HumiiCustom3DSTheme/README.md

-Note: For users who already use custom themes, make a shuffle list for some of your themes and continiously powr your device on and off until the theme shows up.
+Note: For users who already use custom themes, make a shuffle list for some of your themes and continiously power your device on and off until the theme shows up.